jacklatrobe/AzureMated/README.md

 # FabricFriend

-A Python project for interacting with Azure services.
+A console application for Microsoft Fabric and Power BI management using the Azure Python SDK.

 ## Description

-FabricFriend is a tool designed to simplify interactions with Azure services.
-This project provides a set of utilities and modules to help you work with Azure resources more efficiently.
+FabricFriend is a command-line tool that helps you manage and monitor Microsoft Fabric instances and Power BI Premium resources in your Azure environment.
+It provides commands for listing resources, checking authentication status, and running specialized modules.

 ## Installation